Instant Pot Pork Loin

 This post may contain affiliate links.
 Please read our disclosure policy.

-Instant Pot Pork Loin – Juicy and delicious Pork Loin Roast topped with garlic, butter, and herbs, and cooked to a tender and succulent perfection in the Instant Pot!
+Instant Pot Pork Loin – Juicy and delicious Pork Loin Roast, topped with garlic, butter, and herbs, and cooked to tender, succulent perfection in the Instant Pot!
 Make dinnertime way less hectic with this easy Instant Pot Pork Loin recipe.
-A satisfying dinner on the table and clean up is a snap!
+A quick, satisfying dinner on the table and clean-up is a snap!

 slices of pork served with onions and apples